BAlmeidaS/zettelkasten/Zettelkasten/Bag-of-words as classification.md

 Though, it is *useful to do text classification* with good accuracy!

-*Words like "stocks" and "earnings" most likely are used on a business text rath*
+*Words like "stocks" and "earnings" most likely are used on a business text rather than a text about the weather*